mvc5/mvc5.github.io/overview/autowiring.md

 ### Autowiring
-The required arguments of a class constructor are automatically resolved by a [service manager](https://github.com/mvc5/mvc5/blob/master/src/Service/Manager.php) when it [instantiates](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Build.php#L124) a class that

-* does not have a service [plugin](#plugins) configuration,
-* or no arguments are passed to the [plugin](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L251) method,
-* or the arguments are <a href="#named-arguments">named</a>.

-The [service locator](https://github.com/mvc5/mvc5/blob/master/src/Service/Service.php) will resolve the required constructor arguments either by their type hint, or parameter name.

-For a function or class method being invoked by the [call](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Service.php#L21) method, the missing required arguments are also automatically [resolved](https://github.com/mvc5/mvc5/blob/master/src/Signal.php).
-However, they are [resolved](https://github.com/mvc5/mvc5/blob/master/src/Signal.php) in the opposite order, first  by their parameter name, then by their type hint.
-Otherwise, an exception will be [thrown](https://github.com/mvc5/mvc5/blob/master/src/Signal.php#L77) since the required parameter has not been provided.
+Autowiring occurs when a class is constructed and only some or none of its required parameters have been provided.
+A callback function is used to create the missing required parameters (and any of their required parameters).
+The callback function will use the type hint (class or interface) name as the dependency to create.
+If the result is null, the parameter name will be used instead and an exception will be thrown when the required parameter cannot be created.
+A service manager can be used as the callback function for [dependency injection](#dependency-injection).